 - Third, I make color and contrast adjustments to each element to make them blend together and be uniform in terms of color and contrast. (usually I do this on each element after I place it on the canvas)

 - As a final step, I deal with light effects and illumination and also with general colorization and other general adjustments.

 Remember that there isn’t a correct or incorrect way of doing things in Photoshop.
-Whatever works for your is ok, as long as you get the results you want and your happy with it.
+Whatever works for you is ok, as long as you get the results you want and you’re happy with it.
 So let’s start.